 "Single guys always know how to cook," Jack commented, as Rose picked up on the song where he'd left off by humming under her breath.
 "Even the ones that 'shag their way across time and space' as the beautiful Rose put so eloquently."

-"Flattery will get you nowhere," Rose said airily.
+"Flattery will get you nowhere," Rose said.
 "Want that banana tea hybrid stuff we got at that alien market, Doctor?"

 "Ooh, please," he said eagerly, before scowling at Jack, who'd resumed his singing.
 "D'you mind?"

-"Not at all," Jack grinned, before adding loudly, "See my lonely life unfold; I see it everydaaaaay; See my lonely mind explode; When I've gone insaaaaaaaaaaane!"
+"Not at all," Jack grinned, before continuing, "See my lonely life unfold; I see it everydaaaaay; See my lonely mind explode; When I've gone insaaaaaaaaaaane!"

-Rose laughed while pulling out the Doctor's favourite mug, and the Doctor's grimace at Jack's awful singing faded when he noticed her doing this.
-They'd gotten so domestic she knew what his favourite mug was.
-Somehow… that made him feel pleasantly funny.
+Rose laughed while pulling out the Doctor's favourite mug, and the Doctor's grimace at Jack's awful singing faded.
+They'd gotten so domestic, she now knew what his favourite mug was.
+Somehow, that pleased him.

-"Don't sing that one, Jack," Rose said whilst plopping a yellow tea bag into the cup.
+"Don't sing that one, Jack," Rose said, plopping a yellow tea bag into the cup.